streamr-dev/streamr-client-python/README.md

 # This library has been deprecated.

 ## Authenticating with an API key has been deprecated.

-Support for email/password authentication will be dropped in the future with authentication by cryptographic keys/wallets will be the only supported method of authentication.
+## Support for email/password authentication will be dropped in the future and cryptographic keys/wallets will be the only supported method.

 ## Streamr-Client-Python